dismantl/MediaGrid/README.md

 * custom Debian image for the RPi
 * native Android, iOS clients

+### \*Update\* 11/8/2012
+Committed overhauled codebase.
+Webchat is more polished, thanks to Twitter Bootstrap.
+I finally feel satisfied with the desktop client, and will now start working on mobile clients.
+Also, I just ordered a few Raspberry Pi's so I can start testing multi-node performance.
+Huzzah!

 ### \*Update\* 9/11/2012
 Today I released the second version of MediaGrid (v2.0?).
 I've completely gotten rid of my custom python webapp and Tahoe-LAFS as the distributed filesystem, due to performance issues.
 They have been replaced with CouchDB, a distributed, non-relational database server.
 Everything is way faster, and my server-side code is probably under 100 lines of javascript.
 ALSO, encrypted webchat is now included for private chatrooms, thanks to code taken from CryptoCat (https://project.crypto.cat).